Dixon Yang, MD

 Peer Reviewed

 You are a third-year internal medicine resident finishing your night shift at John Doe Hospital.
-Your shift so far was challenging to say the least: …
+Your shift so far was challenging to say …